Italian police fire tear gas as thousands stage "Pitchfork Protest"

 “Our main priority is that they all have to go!,” he said.

 “Notice to citizens.
-On December 9 2013 real Italians - the unemployed, casual workers, pensioners, workers in every sector, students, mothers and fathers - will stop, to throw out the criminals who hold power,” read a flyer handed out in the protests and posted on the Internet.
+On Dec.
+9 2013 real Italians - the unemployed, casual workers, pensioners, workers in every sector, students, mothers and fathers - will stop, to throw out the criminals who hold power,” read a flyer handed out in the protests and posted on the Internet.
+(Reporting by Sara Rossi and James Mackenzie; Editing by Louise Ireland)